-The representation and the knowledge of the context help to define, at each time t for the context C(t), the usability Uϛ(t) and the relevance Pϛ of the available services:
+From this context knowledge representation one can define, at each time t, the usability Uϛ(t) and the relevance Pϛ of the available services:

 Uϛ(t)= φ∆(t)˄ φ∆(deduced)(t) (4)

-Pϛ= σ∆ ˄ σ∆(deduced) ˄ Pointcut rule(1,..,n) (5)
+Pϛ= σ∆ ˄ σ∆(deduced) ˄ Selection rules(1,..,n) (5)

-Pointcut matching(t)= Uϛ(t) ˄ Pϛ (6)
+Selected services(t)= Uϛ(t) ˄ Pϛ (6)

-Usability Uϛ(t) (4) denotes the fact that the device state allows the use of its associated services for the composition of the software application.
-The usability depends on the physical state of the device and its environment and is therefore dynamic.
-This parameter requires the establishment of global environmental devices (observers) for sensing the environment, and local devices for the measurements of the internal physical state of the device.
+Usability Uϛ(t) (4) denotes the fact that the device state φ∆ permits its associated services to be used for the software composition.
+The usability then depends on the physical state φ∆ of the device and its environment and is therefore dynamic.
+This parameter requires sensors deployment (observers) sensing the environment (exteroceptive sensors), or the device’s intrinsic physical state (proprioceptive sensors).

-Pertinence Pϛ (5) denotes the fact that the proposed service matches with a desired functionality.
+Relevance Pϛ (5) indicates if a service matches a desired functionality.

-The combination of the two parameters (6) allows the selection of the service as a valid candidate for the composition of the software application.
+The combination of this two parameters (6) allows the selection of the services being valid candidates for the composition of the software application.

-The computation of the first order logic predicates involves associating a Boolean value to atomic formulas.
-The predicates express the properties of objects and devices to which we must give a meaning and therefore a semantic.
-This semantic is important as it will determine the usability and relevance of devices and services and thus, contribute to the coherency of the application with the context.

-In this context, we propose the use of the semantic web technologies to provide a dynamic representation of the functional and contextual knowledge of the devices, services and the environment from distributed and interoperable formal semantic annotations.
-These semantic annotations will allow us to build a dynamic representation of the context and enrich a centralized KB from which will be applied reasoning and queries on devices and services.
-Selected services will therefore be consistent with the context.
+Let see now the interest of considering the devices usability Uϛ(t) in addition to the relevance Pϛ with two relevant scenarios.

 SCENARIOS

-A services selection based solely on the functionality relevance Pϛ they offer does not ensure the consistency of the application with its execution context.
-At any time, the consideration of the devices and services usability Uϛ(t) is necessary to reason about their state and availability and therefore optimize the consistency of the software application with its execution.
+A services selection mechanism based only on the services functionalities relevance Pϛ does not ensure the application coherency with its execution context.
+At each instant, devices and services usability Uϛ(t) has to be taken into consideration.

 Scenario 1: Temporal availability

-For instance, a washing machine, for the purpose of saving energy, can be used only within a particular time interval.
-A services selection mechanism based solely on the relevance Pϛ(t) of the services offered by the washing machine, can grant a software application to control the washing machine one minute before the end of the services availability time period.
-A services selection mechanism based on Pϛ(t) and Uϛ(t) will allow to reason about the services availability and will not grant the software application to control the washing machine one before the end of services availability time period.
+A washing machine, for the purpose of saving energy, can be used only within a particular time interval.
+A services selection mechanism based only on the services relevancePϛ(t), can grant a software application to control the washing machine at any time (…even one minute before the end of the services availability time period).
+A services selection mechanism based on Pϛ(t) AND Uϛ(t) will allow to reason about the services availability and will not grant the software application to control the washing machine at any time.

 Scenario 2: Spatial availability